*At Majella Specialist Clinic, IUI treatments are Medisave claimable, making it an affordable and accessible option for many couples.

 Frequently Asked Questions

-- Is an IUI procedure painful?
+Is an IUI procedure painful?

 An IUI procedure is generally painless and quick.
-Patients can expect to experience discomfort similar to a pap smear procedure and a bit of spotting afterwards. - How long does an IUI procedure take?
+Patients can expect to experience discomfort similar to a pap smear procedure and a bit of spotting afterwards.

 The actual insemination procedure where the sperm is inserted into the uterus only takes about 5 to 10 minutes.
-You may return to your normal activities right after. - What are the success rates for IUI?
+You may return to your normal activities right after.

 The success rates for IUI largely depend on a variety of factors, such as the woman’s age, underlying conditions and sperm quality.
 Generally, IUI success rates for women are as follows: